 commencement exercises taking place at Bethany Church

-Then, this was their Bethany College
+Then, this was the "first" Bethany College building named the Bethany Academy in 1882.

-It was dedicated by Founder Carl Aaron Swensson with Augustana Synod leaders presiding on October 4, 1882
+It was dedicated by Founder Carl Aaron Swensson with Augustana Synod leaders presiding on October 4, 1882.

-It was adopted as "the child" of the Augustana Synod in 1884 at the Kansas Conference at Mariadahl Lutheran Church
+It was adopted as "the child" of the Augustana Synod in 1884 at the Kansas Conference at Mariadahl Lutheran Church.

 - May 21, 1891 -